Snow Removal Information & FAQs

 If a major snowfall occurs before our crews have been able to clear the residential areas from a previous snowfall, we will go back to clearing the hills and heavier used streets to ensure access is maintained to priority areas.

 Why can't the City remove the snow they put in my driveway entrance?

 When you consider the large number of driveways in the City, it becomes very costly and time consuming to use additional people and equipment to provide this service.

-Remember when shoveling your driveway to always pile the snow on the left side of the driveway (when facing the property); this will give you a better view of approaching traffic.
-When our plows go by, it will also reduce the chance of our plow draginig your shoveled piles back into your driveway entrance.
+When shoveling your driveway or the sideway always store the snow well back of the roadway on the right side of the driveway (when facing the towards the road); this will give you a better view of approaching traffic.

 Why can't the size of the sand particles be smaller?